painted/rockpaperscissors/README.md

 Added prompts for players to add their names before the first round.

+##Possible Future Versions:

+Add websockets and sessions so it can be played by two users on different machines.

 ====================

 ###The programming languages and technologies I used are: